muscbridge/PyDesigner/docs/source/installation/python.rst

 Python
 ======

-PyDesigner was built and tested on Python 3.7, so we enourage all users to adopt this version as well.
+pyDKE was built and tested on Python 3.7, so we enourage all users to adopt this version as well.
 While you may use the Python supplied by default on your OS, we highly enocurage users to adopt a Conda-based Python like `Miniconda`_ or `Anaconda`_.
 Conda is a command